madison-python/pair-night/q-and-a.md

 # Pair Programming Q&A with Jim Remsik

 #.
-When do you pair?
-    - Company policy
-    - When you run into problems
-    - When someone new comes on the project
+I want to start by asking about your first experiences with pair
+programming.
+When did you start pairing?
+Was it something you wanted to try on your own or was it a requirement for where you worked?
+(Goal: Discuss the various ways people may pair at work.)
 #.
+Now that you've been pairing for a while, I'm curious what has changed about how you think about it.
+What did you think about pairing when you started, and how do you think about it now?
+What changed how you feel about pairing?
+Was it gaining more experience as a software developer, getting used to pairing with other people, pairing in a different work environment, or something else?
+(Goal: Discuss pairing as a skill that needs to be developed.)
+#.
+For the first Pair Night, I told everyone there were two ways to think about their pairs.
+The first way is a "Teacher-Student" pair, where the goal is for the student to learn from the teacher and the teacher to get better at teaching.
+The second way is a "Teamwork" pair, where the goal is to lean on each other's strengths and accomplish something together that neither person could on their own.
+Do your experiences with pairing fall into either of these categories, or are there others that I'm missing?
+Do you think pair programming is better suited for Teacher-Student goals or Teamwork goals?
+(Goal: Get people to realize there are different goals for different pairs.)
+#.
+Can you describe a good pairing experience and a bad pairing experience?
+What makes a pairing session successful in your mind, and what are the things that make pairing unsuccessful?
+(Goal: Discuss the right mindset that people should have when pairing.)
+#.
 Can you describe something that you learned in a pairing session that you would not have learned on your own?

-## The Driver and the Navigator

-The two roles in a pair are the Driver and the Navigator.
+I've found that working one-on-one with someone, they can often help me with the "unknown unknowns".
+There are the "known unknowns" which are the things I know I don't know, and I have an idea of how to Google them.
+Then there are the "unknown unknowns" -- the things I didn't even know I was doing wrong.
+Can you think of any situations like this where you learned something through pairing that you didn't realize you didn't know?
+(Goal: Discuss why pairing is a unique learning environment.)
 #.
-Obviously only one person can be typing at a time, but do you think it is useful to think about the two roles as being separate?
+The two roles in a pair are the driver and the navigator.
+Obviously only one person can be typing at a time, but do you think it's useful to think about the two roles as being separate?
+For example, do you have a preference for driving or navigating?
+Is it better to switch often or "settle in" to one role or the other?
+(Goal: Make people think about why the roles are different.)
 #.
-Do you have a preferred role?
-Why?
-#.
-Who should do more of the talking, the Driver or the Navigator?
+What does a good pairing session sound like?
+Is the navigator doing most of the talking?
+Or are there bits of discussion, then typing, and then discussion?
+Or should the driver and navigator be talking pretty much the whole time?
+(Goal: Discuss how to have valuable communication within a pair)